 Southern Oregon Goodwill Responds to False Rumors about Goodwill

-Goodwill® Industries International has more than a century of experience at helping people with disabilities, living in poverty, and other barriers to employment in the U.S., Canada, and 13 other countries.
+Goodwill® Industries International has more than a century of experience helping people who have disabilities, who live in poverty, or who have other barriers to employment in the U.S., Canada, and 13 other countries.
 Goodwill is a leading social services enterprise, and consistently ranks among the nation’s top charities.

 Unfortunately, we sometimes stand in the line of fire from individuals and organizations who are misinformed and/or misrepresent us to the public.
-A negative rumor mill has recently resurfaced in the form of a now nine-year-old email that includes a variation of a message like this: “Think about these before you donate.
+A negative rumor that has been circulating since 2008 when it first popped up in an email has recently resurfaced with a message like this: “Think about these before you donate.
 As you open your pockets to do a good thing and make yourself feel good, please keep these facts in mind…”

 The message then quotes erroneous information and salary figures for several nonprofit organizations’ chief executives, including a reference to a so-called “Goodwill CEO and Owner Mark Curran, who profits $2.3 million a year.”